paulbradshaw/journalismrecipebook/dayinthelifeinterview.md

 Remember again that the 'day' doesn't have to be a single day, so ask how each day differs.

-And remember that you will need details to **recreate** that day, so descriptions and other details are important.
+And remember that you will need details to **recreate** that day, so descriptions and other details are important. **Timings** are especially key if you are going to use a timestamp-based structure (see below).

 ## 4. Conduct the interview